Zayd ibn Musa al-Kazim

-Zayd ibn Mūsā ibn Jaʿfar ibn Muḥammad ibn ʿAlī ibn Al-Ḥusayn ibn ʿAlī ibn Abī Ṭālib (Arabic: زيد بن موسى بن جعفر بن محمد بن علي بن الحسين بن علي بن أبي طالب) was a younger son of the seventh Imam in Twelver Shia Islam, Musa al-Kazim.

-He took part in the unsuccessful Alid uprising in 815 against the Abbasid Caliphate, led by Abu'l-Saraya, during which he captured and governed the city of Basra.
-According to al-Tabari, his reign was characterized by a pogrom against the supporters of the Abbasids, which earned him the nickname Zayd al-Nar ('Zayd of the Fire') due to the large numbers of houses belonging to Abbasid family members or their followers that he ordered torched.
-After the defeat of Abu'l-Saraya at Kufa, Basra held out for a while, until captured by the Abbasid general Ali ibn Abi Sa'id.
-Zayd received a letter of safe passage from Ali, and surrendered to him.
-His brother, Ibrahim, also took part in the uprising and ruled Yemen for a while.
+Zayd ibn Mūsā was a younger son of Musa al-Kazim and brother of Ali al-Rida, the seventh and eighth of the Twelve Imams.
+He is also known by the nickname Zayd al-Nar ('Zayd of the Fire'), due to the large numbers of houses belonging to Abbasids or their followers that he ordered torched.
+He took part in the unsuccessful Alid uprising in 815 against the Abbasid caliphate, led by Abu'l-Saraya, during which he captured and governed the city of Basra.

-Before long, Zayd escaped his imprisonment, and rose again in revolt at Anbar in June 816, along with Abu'l-Saraya's brother.
-They were soon defeated by Abbasid troops and again captured.
+According to al-Tabari, his reign was characterized by a pogrom against the supporters of the Abbasids.
+After the defeat of Abu'l-Saraya at Kufa, Basra was captured by the Abbasid general Ibn Abi Sa'id.
+Zayd received a letter of safe passage from Ibn Abi Sa'id, and surrendered to him.
+His brother, Ibrahim ibn Musa al-Kazim, also took part in the uprising and ruled Yemen.
+Zayd later escaped his imprisonment and rose again in revolt at Anbar in June 816, along with Abu'l-Saraya's brother.
+They were soon defeated by the Abbasids and again captured.